 Schedule your free consultation today with Catherine for recommendations and quotes, or for enrollment and servicing either by personal appointment or by virtual appointment via phone, Zoom, or Skype.
 You may schedule by submitting your contact information in the "Schedule an Appointment" field or by calling Catherine at 940-597-4757 or emailing her at: [email protected].

-As part of the quoting, application, and policy processes and services, your credit score, as part of Risk Assessment, will be run and results will be gathered by Insurance Carriers.
+As part of the quoting, application, and policy processes and services, your credit score, as part of Risk Assessment, will be run and results will be gathered by me and my insurance business via broker portals of Insurance Carriers.
 You can, however, obtain a copy of your credit report from the consumer reporting agency that provided the information used by your insurance carrier to calculate your Risk Assessment.
 Catherine and any staff members do not have access to your credit file.

 Why do Some Insurance Carriers use Credit as Part of Risk Assessment Indicators?

 Industry experts have proven that a strong correlation exists between credit history and insurance risk.
 Because credit history is generally accepted to be a fair and accurate way to predict probability of future loss, some Insurance Carriers use Risk Assessment Indicators and credit data to determine discount availability for applicants and customers.
 Please keep in mind that this is only one of several factors used in determining your premium.

 Can I improve my Credit Score and Risk Assessment Indicators and, if so, how?